lucamoroz/Bluetooth-Mesh-Sensor-Network/README.md

 Group: Aron Wussler, Luca Moroldo, Luca Tasso

+# Demo
+The ThingsBoard dashboards can be seen on https://iot.wussler.it/ logging in with the credentials `tenant@iot.wussler.it`/`X6Rqcfpmch0T6L1R`

 # Requirements
 Our plan is to build a system capable of monitoring temperature and air quality of one or more rooms and show this dashboard.
 Moreover the sensors will notify any critical air condition through their LED.